 - Present one card at a time

-- HP printer reports: USB error
+- HP printer says: USB error

 Card reader does not work with a printer